-Name and Municipality of Residence Position Principal Occupation During the Five Preceding Years Alain Miquelon Montréal, Quebec President and Chief Executive Officer, Montréal Exchange Inc., and Senior Vice President, Group Head of Derivatives, TMX Group Mr. Miquelon became President and Chief Executive Officer, Montréal Exchange and Senior Vice President, Group Head of Derivatives on July 1, 2009.
+Name and Municipality of Residence Position Principal Occupation During the Five Preceding Years Alain Miquelon Montréal, Québec Canada President and Chief Executive Officer, Montréal Exchange Inc., Group Head of Derivatives, TMX Group Mr. Miquelon became President and Chief Executive Officer, Montréal Exchange and Group Head of Derivatives on April 28, 2010.
+Prior to that he was President and Chief Executive Officer of Montréal Exchange and Senior Vice President, Group Head of Derivatives since July 1, 2009.
 From February 1, 2009 to June 30, 2009, he was Executive Vice President, Chief Operating Officer and Head of Strategic Development, Montréal Exchange.
 From August 6, 2007, to January 31, 2009, Mr. Miquelon was Executive Vice President, Chief Financial Officer and Head of Strategic Development, Montréal Exchange.
 Prior to joining the Montréal Exchange, he served as Chief Operating Officer of Mediagrif Interactive Technologies (Mediagrif) from December 2004 to February 2007 and as Executive Vice President and Chief Financial Officer of Mediagrif from January 2000 to December 2004.
-Sharon C. Pel Toronto, Ontario Senior Vice President, Group Head of Legal and Business Affairs, TMX Group Ms. Pel became Senior Vice President, Legal and Business Affairs on February 24, 2004.
+Sharon C. Pel Toronto, Ontario Canada Senior Vice President, Group Head of Legal and Business Affairs, TMX Group Ms. Pel became Senior Vice President, Group Head of Legal and Business Affairs on April 29, 2009.
+Prior to that, from February 24, 2004 to April 2009, Ms. Pel was Senior Vice President, Legal and Business Affairs.
 Prior to that, from July 2003 to February 2004, Ms. Pel was Vice President, Corporate Development, General Counsel and Corporate Secretary of TMX Group.
 Prior to joining TMX Group she practiced corporate and securities law at Torys LLP for 21 years including 13 years as a partner.
-Michael Ptasznik Thornhill, Ontario Senior Vice President and Chief Financial Officer, TMX Group Mr. Ptasznik became Senior Vice President, TMX Group on January 25, 2005 and Chief Financial Officer of TSX Inc. in July 2002, a position he continues to hold.
-Prior to that, from September 2000 to July 2002, he was Vice President, Finance and Administration and Treasurer, TSX Inc. From October 1996 to September 2000, Mr. Ptasznik was Director, Finance and Administration, The Toronto Stock Exchange (a predecessor of TSX Inc.).
-Prior to joining TMX Group, he held a number of finance positions at Procter & Gamble Canada.